kriti-rai/outdoorsy/README.md

 # SwoleNews
-The swole-news CLI gem scrapes the latest training articles from www.bodybuilding.com and provides end-users with the list of articles from which they can access specific workouts.
+The swole-news CLI gem scrapes the latest workout articles from www.bodybuilding.com and provides end-users with the list of articles from which they can access specific workouts.

 ## Installation